Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo: Sentence construction

 The sentence is syntactically ambiguous; one possible parse (marking each "buffalo" with its part of speech as shown above) is as follows:

 Buffalo^{a} buffalo^{n} Buffalo^{a} buffalo^{n} buffalo^{v} buffalo^{v} Buffalo^{a} buffalo^{n}.

 When grouped syntactically, this is equivalent to: [(Buffalonian bison) (Buffalonian bison intimidate)] intimidate (Buffalonian bison).
 Because the sentence has a restrictive clause, there can be no commas.
 The relative pronouns "which" or "that" could appear between the second and third words of the sentence, as in Buffalo buffalo that Buffalo buffalo buffalo buffalo Buffalo buffalo; when this pronoun is omitted, the relative clause becomes a reduced relative clause.

-An expanded form of the sentence that preserves the original word order is:

-"Buffalo bison that other Buffalo bison bully also bully Buffalo bison."

 Thus, the parsed sentence claims that bison who are intimidated or bullied by bison do themselves intimidate or bully bison (at least in the city of Buffalo – implicitly, Buffalo, New York):